I want to share with you a story:

 We wholehearted believe that bold story-strategies, combined with masterful facilitation, holds within it a vibrant antidote for isolation produced by our modern world.
 Our training experiences are specifically designed for groups and individuals seeking new models of professional learning and kinship rooted in language of purpose and passion.

-Our commitment—wherever we are invited in— is to an embodied ethic of justice, belonging and wholeness.
+At our core, we are a team of artists and cultural solutionaries whose shared commitment is to an embodied ethic of justice, belonging and wholeness.

 Michelle Mush Lee, Founder

 The relationship between story and equity in the classroom, workplace, and world is powerful.